-Indicator State-wide response times
+Element Effectiveness - Access Indicator State-wide response times service responses.

-Measure (computation)Response times is defined as the time taken between the arrival of the first responding ambulance resource at the scene of an emergency in code 1 incidents and the initial receipt of the call for an emergency ambulance at the communications centre.
-State-wide response times are response times applied for state-wide ambulance service responses.
+Response times is defined as the time taken between the arrival of the first responding ambulance resource at the scene of an emergency in code 1 incidents and the initial receipt of the call for an emergency ambulance at the communications centre.

+State-wide response times are response times applied for state-wide ambulance sirens.